MooHoll/physalia-DNAm-EcoEvo/4_Thursday/readme.md

 * What is the relative distribution of hyper- and hypomethylated regions?
 * Is there a difference in the distribution of covered features (exons, promoters etc.) between hypo- and hyper-DMRs?
 * Do these two classes of DMRs appear to be related to different functions?
+## Questions to ponder:
+* What kind of confounding factors could influence the methylation patterns?
+* Could the study design be improved?

 ### BONUS CODE: Manhattan-like plot of differential methylation